yyh-pc/LidarSLAM/README.md

 ### Installation

 Clone this git repo directly into your catkin directory, and run `catkin_make -DCMAKE_BUILD_TYPE=RelWithDebInfo` or `catkin_make -DCMAKE_BUILD_TYPE=Release` (to turn on optimizations, highly recommended when using Eigen).
 It will automatically build *LidarSlam* lib before ROS packages.

+The ROS wrapping has been tested on Linux only.

 ### Usage